visionjo/facerec-bias-bfw/README.md

 ## Abstract

 We reveal critical insights into problems of bias in state-of-the-art facial recognition (FR) systems using a novel Balanced Faces In the Wild (BFW) dataset: data balanced in gender and for ethnic groups.
 Classic signal detection theory was applied to understand the score distribution across different subgroups.
-Specifically, in face verification using Arc-Face, we show that the optimal threshold varies across different subgroups of face-pairs.
+Specifically, in face verification using Sphere-Face, we show that the optimal threshold varies across different subgroups of face-pairs.
 Thus, the conventional approach of learning a single, global threshold on all data yields a threshold biased to subgroups.
 We leveled out performances across different subgroups while improving the overall performance by learning a threshold per subgroup.
 Furthermore, we conduct a human evaluation to measure the bias in humans (i.e., within versus across subgroups), which supports the hypothesis that such a bias exists in human perception.

 ## Software implementation
 All source code used to generate the results and figures in the paper are in